Higher Gauging and Non-invertible Condensation Defects: Introduction

 Given a 1-gaugeable 1-form symmetry, we determine the universal fusion rule of the resulting condensation defects.
 The fusion rule is generally non-invertible, and depends on the braiding phase (i.e., the 0-anomaly) of the input 1-form symmetry.
 The simplest example of a 1-gaugeable 1-form symmetry is a $\mathbb{Z}_2$ symmetry generated either by a boson or a fermion line.
 Interestingly, the $\mathbb{Z}_2$ fermion 1-form symmetry is 1-gaugeable (i.e., can be gauged on a surface), but is not 0-gaugeable (i.e., cannot be gauged in the whole spacetime).\footnote{In contrast, a $\mathbb{Z}_2$ symmetry generated by a semion or an anti-semion is not even 1-gaugeable, and the would-be condensation defect is inconsistent. } The fusion rule of the condensation defect $S$ is (see Section \ref{sec:z2}): \ie &S(\Sigma)\times S(\Sigma) = \left(\text{1+1d}~\mathbb{Z}_2~\text{gauge theory}\right)\, S(\Sigma)\,,~~~~&\text{if $\eta$ is a boson}\,,\\ &S(\Sigma)\times S(\Sigma)=1\,,~~~&\text{if $\eta$ is a fermion}\,. \fe

 The condensation surface from a boson line is our first encounter of a non-invertible defect from higher gauging.
 It obeys the non-invertible fusion rule of the Cheshire string \cite{Else:2017yqj,Johnson-Freyd:2020twl}.
 Interestingly, the fusion ``coefficient" in this non-invertible fusion rule is not a number, but rather it is the 1+1d $\mathbb{Z}_2$ gauge theory.
-More generally in a $D$-dimensional QFT, the fusion of the $d$-dimensional topological defects is an algebra with coefficients being $d$-dimensional topological quantum field theories (TQFTs), with the latter possibly enriched with global symmetries.
+More generally in a $D$-dimensional QFT, we expect the fusion of the $d$-dimensional topological defects to form an algebra with coefficients being $d$-dimensional topological quantum field theories (TQFTs), with the latter possibly enriched with global symmetries.\footnote{Mathematically, $d$-dimensional topological defects form a module over the fusion ring of $d$-dimensional TQFTs.
+This is because given a $d$-dimensional topological defect we can stack a decoupled $d$-dimensional TQFT to it and get another topological defect.}

 In contrast, when the $\mathbb{Z}_2$ 1-form symmetry line $\eta$ is a fermion, the resulting condensation surface is invertible and generates a $\mathbb{Z}_2$ 0-form symmetry.
 In particular, we show that the charge conjugation symmetry of Chern-Simons theories and the $\mathbb{Z}_2$ electromagnetic symmetry of the 2+1d $\mathbb{Z}_2$ gauge theory are both condensation defects of this kind.